planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
 Adventurers “travel on their stomachs,” so lacking rations inflicts Deprivation and can turn a poorly planned expedition into a macabre tableau of sun-bleached skeletons for future explorers to puzzle over.

-The lead traveler then Checks POISE – or their best navigation or area knowledge CONCEPT, vs. the path Difficulty.
+The lead traveler then Checks POISE – or their best navigation or area knowledge CALLING, vs. the path Difficulty.
 Success means the group arrived safely, and failure is an encounter along the way.

 **Check:** POISE vs. Difficulty